Prescott College > Admissions > One Big Beautiful Bill Act

 Overview

-The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4th, however, the negotiated rulemaking committee (Reimagining and Improving Student Education) RISE has been working over the past couple of months, focused on the implementation of regulations for the loan-related provisions.
-The final regulations are expected in early 2026.
+The One Big Beautiful Bill Act (OBBBA) was signed into law on July 4th, 2025; however, the negotiated rulemaking committee (Reimagining and Improving Student Education) RISE has been working over the past several months, focused on the implementation of regulations for the loan-related provisions.
+The final regulations are still forthcoming.

-These final regulations include changes to Graduate PLUS loans, Parent PLUS loans, the reduction of loans for less than full-time enrollment, graduate loan limits and annual, aggregate and lifetime loan limits.
-The effective dates for these changes are July 1, 2026 and the award year 2026-2027.
+These regulations include changes to Graduate PLUS loans, Parent PLUS loans, the reduction of loans for less than full-time enrollment, graduate loan limits and annual, aggregate and lifetime loan limits.
+The effective date for these changes is July 1, 2026, and the award year 2026-2027.

-There are legacy provisions for students that are enrolled in a program of study as of June 30, 2026.
+There are limited legacy provisions for students that are enrolled in a program of study as of June 30, 2026, have previously borrowed federal loans for their current program of study.
 The legacy eligibility will continue for the lesser of three academic years or the student’s expected time to program completion.
-Current students will continue to be eligible to borrow Graduate PLUS loans (if they have previously received Direct Loans).
 Parent PLUS loans have new loan limits ($20,000 per year per dependent student and $65,000 aggregate limit per dependent student).
-Undergraduate loans have not changed.
+Undergraduate loans limits have not changed.

-Note – final rules are expected in early 2026.
-Information provided here is based on information from NASFAA.org as of 11/20/2025.
+Note – final rules are still forthcoming.
+Information provided here is based on information from NASFAA.org as of 4/27/2026.

 What You Need to Know